Optimal information gain at the onset of habituation to repeated stimuli: Methods

-Overall, we are left with $\beta$ and $\sigma$ as free parameters. $\beta$ quantifies the amount of thermal noise in the system, and at small $\beta$ the thermal activation of the receptor hinders the effect of the field and makes the system unable to process information.
-Conversely, if $\beta$ is high, the system must overcome a large thermal inertia, increasing the dissipative cost.
-In this regime, we expect that with a sufficient amount of energy the system can effectively process information since the thermal noise is almost absent.
+\textbf{Model parameters}. { In this section, we briefly recall the free parameters of the model and the values we use in numerical simulations, unless otherwise specified.
+In particular,} the energetic barrier $(V - cr)$ fixes the average values of the readout population both in the passive and active state, namely $\langle U \rangle_P = e^{-\beta V}$ and $\langle U \rangle_A =e^{-\beta (V-c)}$ (see Eq.~\eqref{eqn:readout_rates}). {Thus, we can fix $\ev{U}_P$ and $\ev{U}_A$ in lieu of $V$ and $c$.
+Similarly, as in Eq.~\eqref{eqn:alpha}, we can set the inhibiting storage fraction $\alpha$ to fix $\kappa$.} {At any rate,} we remark that the emerging features of the model are {qualitatively} independent of the specific choice of these parameters.
+Furthermore, we typically consider the average of the exponentially distributed signal to be $\langle H \rangle_\mathrm{max} = 10$ and $\ev{H}_\mathrm{min} = 0.1$ (see Supplementary Information for details).
+Overall, we are left with $\beta$ and $\sigma$ as free parameters. $\beta$ quantifies the amount of thermal noise in the system, and at small $\beta$ the thermal activation of the receptor hinders the effect of the signal and makes the system almost unable to process information.
+Conversely, if $\beta$ is high, the system must overcome large thermal inertia, increasing the dissipative cost.
+In this regime of weak thermal noise, we expect that, given a sufficient amount of energy, the system can effectively process information. {In Table \ref{tab:parameters}, we summarize the specific parameter values we used throughout the main text.
+Other values to explore the robustness of the model are discussed in the Supplementary Information.}

-\textbf{Timescale separation and model solution.} We solve our system in a timescale separation framework, where the storage is much slower than all the other internal ones, i.e.,
+\textbf{Timescale separation}.
+We solve our system in a timescale separation framework \cite{busiello2020coarse,bo2017multiple,nicoletti2024information}, where the storage evolves on a timescale that is much slower than all the other internal ones, i.e.,

-The fact that $\Gamma_0^{(S)}$ is the slowest timescale at play is crucial to make these components act as an information reservoir.
-The main difficulty that arises is that the field influences the receptor and thus the readout population, which in turn impacts the storage population and finally changes the chemical rate of the receptor - schematically, $H \to R \to U \to S \to R$.
-In order to solve the system, we need to take into account these feedback effects.
+The fact that $\tau_S$ is the slowest timescale at play is crucial to making these components act as an information reservoir.
+This assumption is also compatible with biological examples.
+The main difficulty arises from the presence of the feedback, i.e. the signal influences the receptor and thus the readout population, which in turn impacts the storage population and finally changes the deactivation rate of the receptor - schematically, $H \to R \to U \to S \to R$, but the causal order does not reflect the temporal one.